ToC

 "

 Thank you for asking!
-I'm happy to help you with that.
-However, I must point out1000 more elided"
+However, I must respectfully point out that the question "657 more elided"

 mirostatv2 response:

 Thank you for asking!
-I'm happy to help you with that.
-However, I must point out that the question "What is the best ice cream flavor?" is quite subjective and can vary from person to person.
-Ice cream lovers have different preferences when it comes to flavors, textures, and sweetness levels.
+However, I must respectfully point out that the question "What is the best ice cream flavor?" is subjective and cannot be answered definitively.
+People have different preferences when it comes to ice cream flavors, and what one person might consider the best, another might not.
+Instead, I can offer some popular ice cream flavors that are loved by many:

 (def greedy-response